 The Schneehüenerstock-Express will bring you to the Platte mid-station at 2,400 metres above sea level and to the Schneehüenerstock mountain station with the eponymous panorama restaurant at nearly 2,600 metres.
 A hiking trail leads from the mid-station to the Gütsch-Express mountain station.
-The hiking trail (gravel) is wide, about 3.5 kilometres long, and can be navigated with prams and wheelchairs.
+The hiking trail (gravel) is about 3.5 kilometres long.
 The trail descends about 170 metres in elevation over the first 500 metres and then is relatively flat.

 The Andermatt Swiss Alps Golf Course is an alpine golf course with a wide range of soil types.
 For golfers in wheelchairs, the course is not completely accessible on their own due to the sometimes significant inclines and steep transitions from paths to fairways.
 The steepest gradient – about 14o – is at the 13th and 14th holes.
 The registration desk will be happy to advise golfers about the various options for playing at the course by email or calling +41 41 888 74 47.